mjaschen/phpgeo/docs/100_Geometries/110_Point.md

-# Coordinate
+# Point (former Coordinate)

-The `Coordinate` class is the most important class of phpgeo and provides the base for all features.
+The `Point` class (former: `Coordinate`) is the most important class of phpgeo and provides the base for all features.
 It's a representation of a geographic location and consists of three parts:

 - Geographic Latitude
 - Geographic Longitude